danimaniarqsoft/kukulcan/README.md

 ## Project description

-**Kukulkan** is an Abstract Generator for different platforms and technologies, it is the creator of the base software architect.
+**Kukulkan** is an Abstract Generator for different platforms and technologies, it is the creator of the base software architecture.

 ##Some history